facebook/folly/README.md

 does not meet the needed performance profile.
 We endeavor to remove things from folly if or when `std` or Boost obsoletes them.

+Folly is fast - The utilities contained in Folly are things we use heavily in production—this is code that runs on thousands of servers doing work on behalf of 900 million users every day.
+These utilities are loosely connected, but the over-arching theme for all of the components is high performance at scale.

 Performance concerns permeate much of Folly, sometimes leading to designs that are more idiosyncratic than they would otherwise be (see e.g. `PackedSyncPtr.h`, `SmallLocks.h`).
 Good performance at large scale is a unifying theme in all of Folly.